 eForms Logo

-A Rhode Island motor vehicle bill of sale is a legal document that serves as a record of the sale and purchase of a motor vehicle in the State of Rhode Island.
-Along with legally documenting the change of ownership, it will include identifying information about the vehicle being sold, the seller and buyer.
-This form is a required to register a vehicle not purchased at a dealer.
-It must be notarized in some, but not all, cases.
+A Rhode Island motor vehicle bill of sale is a legal document that records the sale and purchase of a motor vehicle in the state.
+It legally documents the change of ownership and includes identifying information about the vehicle being sold, the seller, and the buyer.
+It is required in order to register a vehicle purchased from a private seller.

 Odometer Disclosure Statement – The state of Rhode Island does not have a designated odometer disclosure form, but does require the listing of a vehicle’s recorded mileage in section E of the application for title change and registration.